I’m getting in touch about

 - Information on eligible methods:

-- Near-term target setting: Procedure for Validation of SBTi Targets and SBTi Criteria Assessment Indicators.
+Near-term target setting: SBTi Criteria Assessment Indicators.

-- Net-zero (near- and long-term) target setting: Net-Zero Standard - page 40, table 6 and SBTi Criteria Assessment Indicators.
+Net-zero (near- and long-term) target setting: Net-Zero Standard - - page 30, table 3.

 - Sector specific requirements:

-- Sector specific guidance is only mandatory for companies in the following sectors:
+Sector specific guidance is only mandatory for companies in the following sectors:

 - Power

-- Forest, land and agriculture (FLAG) (following the release of the FLAG guidance in September 2022)
+- Forest, land and agriculture (FLAG)

 The SBTi tools for near-term and net-zero science-based targets provide the minimum ambition for the selected target setting method.